-Plants should be spaced at 15 to 20 cm (6 to 8 inches; small); 25 to 30 cm (10 to 12 inches; medium) or 45 cm (18 inches; large Zinnia species) apart.
+Plants should be spaced at 15 to 20 cm (6 to 8 inches; small), 25 to 30 cm (10 to 12 inches; medium), or 45 cm (18 inches; large Zinnia species) apart.

-In cold areas it may be a good idea to start off Zinnia indoors first; do so about seven weeks in advance of transplanting.
+In cold areas, it may be a good idea to start off Zinnia seedlings indoors first.
+Do so about seven weeks in advance of transplanting.

 Purple Zinnia by Dendroica Cerulea.

 It is easy to look after Zinnia.
-Keep them well watered and feed them in the spring.
+Keep them well watered, and feed them in the spring.